-For final submission your predictor must be implemented in a header file (or files) in the 'predictors' subdirectory of a fork of the latest version of the CBP-NG repository.
-You must include your predictor's main header file from 'branch_predictor.hpp', and ensure the 'branch_predictor' type is defined there to point to your predictor.
-For final judging, we will compile your submission using this file and type, so ensure this definition matches your intent (for example, that all template arguments are set properly).
-Do not make any other modifications to the repository.
-Please submit your
+For final submission your predictor must be implemented in a header file (or files) in the 'predictors' subdirectory of a fork of the latest version of the CBP-NG repository. `#include` your predictor's header file from 'branch_predictor.hpp', and ensure the 'branch_predictor' type is defined there to point to your predictor (instead of `tage<>`, as it is in the upstream repository).
+For final judging, we will compile your submission using this file and type, so ensure this definition matches your intent (for example, that any template parameters are specified as you intend).
+We will compile your design with the same compiler flags as those used by running `./compile cbp` in the upstream repository.
+Do not make any other modifications to the repository beyond adding header files containing your predictor and modifying `branch_predictor.hpp`.

 DO NOT include author names or affiliations in your submitted paper (even in PDF meta-data!) to enable true double-blind review.